 Why Is My WiFi Upload Speed So Slow?
 Quick Fixes

-: The Endless WiFi Struggle
+: The Eternal WiFi Struggle

 Ah, the joys of modern technology.
-We live in an time where our phones are smarter than we are (or so we like to believe) and our fridges can text us about the lack of milk.
+We live in an era where our phones are smarter than we are (or so we like to believe) and our fridges can text us about the lack of milk.
 Yet, one thing remains a constant source of frustration: slow WiFi upload speeds.
 It’s the 21st-century version of waiting for paint to dry.
 But why is this happening, and more importantly, what can you do about it?

 Welcome to the WiFi Bermuda Triangle

-Similar to a hipster wandering aimlessly around San Francisco’s Haight-Ashbury, your WiFi signal can sometimes seem lost in a mysterious Bermuda Triangle of connectivity issues.
+Much like a hipster wandering aimlessly around San Francisco’s Haight-Ashbury, your WiFi signal can sometimes seem lost in a mysterious Bermuda Triangle of connectivity issues.
 Is it the universe telling you to finally finish that book you’ve been putting off?
 Or could there be a more scientific explanation?

 Deciding firmly upon Upload vs. Download